RektifyAI/attack-playbook/README.md

 ### Introduction

-The attack playbook is a compendium of relevant hacks, scams, exploits, and general cyber-attacks that occur on Web3 products.
+The attack playbook is a compendium of relevant hacks, scams, exploits, and general cyber-attacks that occur on Web3 protocols.
 We have generalized these events, whether it be cyber or real-world attacks, to be specified as <b> attacks</b> or "de-adversarial attacks", regardless of architectural nature.
-An "attack" is a general cybersecurity term to describe an event of a breech on a digital product or platform.
-Adversarial attacks on ML models such as BERT, GRU, ERNIE, LSTM, RoBERTa, RNNs, GPT-3, and more.
+An "attack" is a general cybersecurity term to describe an event of a breach on a digital product or platform.

+Adversarial attacks on ML models such as BERT, GRU, ERNIE, LSTM, RoBERTa, RNNs, GPT-3, and more are the inspiration for this framework.

-"De-adversarial" attacks are deployed on blockchain-based products with centralized characteristics or partial-full decentralized architecture, these include cryptocurrencies, NFTs, DeFi protocols, and digital assets.
-Some of the most gruesome attacks stem from smart contracts.
+"De-adversarial" attacks are deployed on blockchain-based protocols and products with centralized characteristics or partial-full decentralized architecture, these include cryptocurrencies, NFTs, DeFi protocols, and digital assets.
+Some of the most gruesome attacks are deployed on smart contracts.

 Here are some Ethereum smart contract best practices: [resources](https://consensys.github.io/smart-contract-best-practices/).
 </br>